libvips/libvips/_posts/2021-11-14-What's-new-in-8.12.md

 2089992:14.66
 ```

-So less than half the memory use, and even a little quicker.
+So less than half the memory use, and it's even a little quicker.

-The saving in file descriptors is even better: it peaks at under 600.
-That's
+The saving in file descriptors is even better: it peaks at under 600, about 20
-low enough to be well inside the limit on most machines, so you'll no longer
+times fewer.
+That's low enough to be well inside the limit on most machines,
-need to reconfigure your server to do operations like this.
+so you'll no longer need to reconfigure your server to do operations
+like this.

 This is quite a general system, and operations like `insert`, `join` and
 `merge` all benefit.